thebelovedmoon/vstream-vod-download/README.md

 #### GitHub Releases option (Linux Arch)

-steps intended for this section is the same as the [Debian](#github-releases-option-linux-debian) side, just note the following:
+steps intended for this section are the same as the [Debian](#github-releases-option-linux-debian) side, just note the following:

 - replace `apt-get -y install` with `pacman -S`.
 - ensure that you have `wget` installed beforehand, as in some cases it's not installed by default.